Label Embedding via Low-Coherence Matrices: Label embedding by low-coherence matrices

-The embedding framework introduces fuzziness to the problem as a trade-off for dimensionality reduction.
-This fuzziness is measured by the error tolerance of the embedding matrix, $\epsilon$.
-From the proof outline we can see that the model $f^*$ minimizing the $\ell$-risk $\cR_{L, P}(f)$ may potentially make a suboptimal prediction at point $x$ when $d(x) < \epsilon$.
-Conversely, when $d(x) > \epsilon$, $f^*$ will always make the optimal prediction at point $x$.
-Given a classification problem with $C$ classes, a larger embedding dimension $n$ will lead to a smaller error tolerance $\epsilon$, making $d(x) > \epsilon$ on a larger region in $\cX$ at the cost of increasing computational complexity.
-On the other hand, by choosing a smaller $n$, $d(x) < \epsilon$ on a larger region in $\cX$, increasing the first term in Theorem \ref{thm:main}.
-This interpretation highlights the delicate balance between the benefits of dimensionality reduction and the potential impact on prediction accuracy, as a function of the embedding error tolerance, $\epsilon$, and the noisiness measure, $d(x)$.
+As pointed out by \citet{Ramaswamy2012}, any convex surrogate loss function operating on a dimension less than $C-1$ inevitably suffers an irreducible error.
+In the present setting, this irreducible error is manifested in the first term, which depends on the coherence $\lambda^G$ of the embedding matrix.
+Given a classification problem with $C$ classes, a larger embedding dimension $n$ will lead to a smaller coherence $\lambda^G$, making $d(x) > \frac{2\lambda^G}{1+\lambda^G}$ on a larger region in $\cX$ at the cost of increasing computational complexity.
+On the other hand, by choosing a smaller $n$, $d(x) < \frac{2\lambda^G}{1+\lambda^G}$ on a larger region in $\cX$, increasing the first term in Theorem \ref{thm:main}.
+This interpretation highlights the balance between the benefits of dimensionality reduction and the potential impact on prediction accuracy, as a function of the coherence of the embedding matrix, $\lambda^G$, and the noisiness measure, $d(x)$.